Skip to Main Content

 4. A collection of a few sub-topics of queer theory and further reading in these areas.

-This guide will not contain all of the key figures/texts in the field but we hope that it can serve as a jumping-off point for future research whether you are a seasoned academic or completely new to the field.
+This resource is a good starting point for those interested in queer theory, but it will not contain all of the key figures/texts in the field.
+We hope, rather, that it can serve as a jumping-off point for future research whether you are a seasoned academic or completely new to the discipline.

 Protestors holding a sign that says "Queer Nation: Get Used To It!"